Sensors for Satellite Testing

 PCB’s measurement expertise for satellites and their components includes four main areas; vibration testing in thermal vacuum conditions, force limited vibration (FLV) testing, pyroshock testing for stage separation and launch induced acoustic stress testing.

 Force limited vibration (FLV) test systems from PCB meet the requirements for limiting the reaction force between the shaker and unit under test in random vibration testing.
-The use of piezoelectric, 3-component force sensors facilitates easy and accurate measurement of the input force.
+The use of piezoelectric, 3-component force sensors facilitates easy and accurate measurement of input force.

-PCB® prepolarized ICP® microphones are used for acoustics stress testing either in reverberant acoustic test chambers or with a direct field acoustic test system, outdoor on a launch pad with water resistant capabilities, or during flight to record high dB noise from rocket engines or airflow.
+PCB® prepolarized ICP® microphones are used for acoustic stress testing either in reverberant acoustic test chambers or with a direct field acoustic test system, outdoor on a launch pad with water resistant capabilities, or during flight to record high dB noise from rocket engines or airflow.